Design of Training Portal for Customer-Service Agents

 Fire TV Hotspot allows customers to enjoy Amazon Prime membership while watching shows on Amazon Fire TV stick using Amazon WiFi!

-Problem: Customer were frustrated because of long issue resolution times
+Problem: Customers frustrated because of long issue resolution times

 The Customer Service agents is the first point-of-contact